 Viola!
 It's ready!

-Adjust the taste accordingly.
-For example, if you want it a little hot, add in some of your favorite hot sauce, add a small piece of chili, cayenne pepper, or tabasco.
-I throw in green chili to kick it, and I warn them when they try it.
+Adjust the taste according to your preference.
+For example, if you want it a little hot, add in some of your favorite hot sauce, and add a small piece of chili, cayenne pepper, or tabasco.
+I throw in green chili to kick it and warn my guests when they try it.

 3.9g Saturated fat

-The roots have exceptional health benefits, which most people throw away.
-Let's see what happened after you know that.
-First, it's one of the best stuff to binds to heavy metals in our system and gets discharged.
-Second its breaks down stones in your system as well.
-Some heavy metals in fluoride, inevitably end up in our system, also due to GMOs, pesticides, and more.
-Like lead in water systems and our oceans, aluminum uses aluminum utensils, and the air we breathe.
-Mercury in vaccines, in dental fillings, and is in the oceans and seas and now our waterways as well.
-Mostly enters our system due to consumption of fish and seafood.
-Arsenic, chromium, cadmium from abandoned use of chemical fertilizers used in agricultural production.
-Be glad that you have somethings natural which can help defend and clean your system without spending money before you have to get medical assistance.
-Go check this info out.
-Even some seed weeds contribute to neutralize and remove heavy metals from our system.
+The roots, which most people throw away, have exceptional health benefits.
+First, it's one of the best stuff to bind to heavy metals in our system and gets discharged.
+Second, its breaks down stones in your gall bladder, kidneys, and liver.
+Some heavy metals in fluoride inevitably end up in our system due to GMOs, pesticides, and more.
+Like lead in water pipes, channels, and our oceans.
+Aluminum usage from aluminum utensils and the air we breathe.
+Mercury in vaccines, dental fillings, in the oceans and seas, and now in our waterways.
+Primarily enters our digestive system due to the consumption of fish and seafood.
+Also, arsenic, chromium, and cadmium are from the abandoned use of chemical fertilizers in agricultural production.
+Be glad you have something natural that can help defend and clean your system without depleting your finances to medical assistance.
+Go check out this info.
+Be ready for the worst.
+Even some seed weeds contribute to neutralizing and removing heavy metals from our system.
 One of the best is Chlorella.